shortstheory/shortstheory.github.io/_posts/2016-06-21-gsoc-update-writing-a-kio-slave-101.md

 - hello.json
 - CMakeLists.txt

-If you don't feel like creating these yourself, just clone it from here: [https://github.com/shortstheory/kioslave-tutorial](https://github.com/shortstheory/kioslave-tutorial)
+If you don\'t feel like creating these yourself, just clone it from here: [https://github.com/shortstheory/kioslave-tutorial](https://github.com/shortstheory/kioslave-tutorial)

 #### hello.json